YannJY02/YannJY02/README.md

 ### 🎓 Education
 - BA in Journalism, Dalian University of Foreign Languages
-- BA in Communication Science, University of Amsterdam
+- BSc in Communication Science, University of Amsterdam
 - Currently: Research MSc in Communication Science, UvA

 ### 💼 Work Experience